DarkEQ/BIM_284_ML_Project/README.md

 - "ml_library.py"
     Contains the programs from previous labs to train, validate, and plot.
 File is loaded as `ML` and methods are called within "Main.ipynb".

-- "model/resnet50_model_87p.pth"
+- "model/resnet50_model_152p.pth"
-    The ResNet50 model that achieved 87% accuracy against the test dataset (found in "data/test/")
+    The ResNet152 model that achieved 87% accuracy against the test dataset.
+The model exceeded the 200MB upload limit for GitHub.
+Please reach out to request a copy.

 # Instructions for Grad-Cam: